Oil Free Sauteed Brussels Sprouts

 What Can you Serve with Sauteed Brussels Sprouts?

 Brussels sprouts make a great side dish for this delicious oven roasted salmon but shallots and a light butter sauce and with a creamy tomato soup like this one!
+Check out this article on how to cook asparagus fast!
+Another favorite of mine.

 How to Store